The Strongest Job Is Apparently Not a Hero or a Sage, but an Appraiser (Provisional)!: Characters

+Jewel is the beastwoman receptionist and Vice Guild Master of the Adventurer's Guild.
+She is composed and professional while operating the Guild, but when dealing with Bals, she is much more strict with his antics.

 Media

 Light novel

-The series is written by Atekichi, who originally posted it as a web novel on the online service AlphaPolis on August 31, 2016.
+Written by Atekichi, the series was originally posted as a web novel on the online service AlphaPolis on August 31, 2016.
 It won the Excellence Award at AlphaPolis's 9th Fantasy Novel Award.
 AlphaPolis began publishing it as a light novel in 2017, releasing the first novel on March 1 of that year.
-Eight volumes have been released as of October 2025.
+Nine volumes have been released as of March 2026.